 Sustainability?
 What’s That?

 Our world and economy is changing every day.
 Some industries are flourishing and some industries are adjusting to new technology and new practices.
 The events industry has become one of the leading economic industries in the U.S. Did you know this industry has generated over 26 million jobs?
 That’s insane!
 With all of these workers, technology, and practices, certain trends have dominated our industry recently.
-One of those trends is sustainability.
+One of those trends is event sustainability.
 At Display Group, we strive to take precautions to make sure our practices are sustainable and good for the environment and society.

 Now, the term ‘sustainability’ has been thrown around a lot with a few different definitions.
 To us, sustainability means maintaining balance in the environment.
 That means avoiding diminishing nonrenewable and natural resources.
 In short: reduce, reuse, recycle!
 (Remember that from grade school?)

-A lot of trade articles and publications have predicted sustainability would be at the forefront of trends in the event and design industry for 2019.
+A lot of trade articles and publications have predicted sustainable events would be at the forefront of trends in the event and design industry for 2019.
 This year representatives from the Events Council – made up of representatives from events, tourism, and sustainability launched four principles designed to push the event industry to implement more sustainable practices into their companies.
 Their message behind the Principles for Sustainable Events was simple: be better, work together, and support a healthy natural environment.

 At Display Group, we have seen shifts within the event industry, through our clients and companies, through our rentals and setups as well.
 Using more multi-use products or even single-use products that are less harmful to the environment are helping take this industry further into sustainability.